sincereuk/docs/content/docs/workflows/managing.md

 ### Creating Workflows

-Workflows can only be created in the UI (different from [pipelines](/docs/pipelines/index.html), which can only defined in the [wercker.yml](/docs/wercker-yml/index.html)).
+Workflows can only be created in the UI (different from [pipelines](/docs/pipelines/index.html), which can only be defined in the [wercker.yml](/docs/wercker-yml/index.html)).

 To create a new Workflow, you can use the green "Workflow" button found in the